CraneHzm/EHTask/EHTask_Unity_Example/README.md

 ## Solution Explanation

-'EHTask_Unity_Example' contains an example of running EHTask model with Unity.
+'EHTask_Unity_Example' contains an example of running EHTask model in Unity.

 "EHTask_Server.py" loads a pre-trained EHTask model and then waits for input data from Unity client to run the EHTask model.
 Note that we only utilize eye-in-head gaze data and head velocity data as input features because gaze-in-world gaze data is only meaningful for 360-degree videos.
 The experimental results in our paper validate that using eye-in-head gaze data and head velocity data can achieve good results.